ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-3-1.md

-Chapter 3: Strategies for Building a Relentless Mindset: Building Self-Awareness and Understanding of Personal Strengths and Weaknesses
+Building Self-Awareness and Understanding of Personal Strengths and Weaknesses
 =======================================================================================================================================

 Building a relentless mindset requires self-awareness and understanding of personal strengths and weaknesses.
 In this chapter, we will explore some strategies for building self-awareness and understanding personal strengths and weaknesses.